 We are interested in non-trivial cases in which the gradients cannot be calculated analytically.
 In the static case, this would correspond to a non-trivial dependence of Z on θ .
 For dynamic risk, we also consider cases where the state space is too large for a tractable computation.
-Our approach for dealing with such difficult cases is through sampling.
+Our approach to deal with such difficult cases is through sampling.
 We assume that in the static case, we may obtain i.i.d. samples of the random variable Z. For the dynamic case, we assume that for each state and action (x, a) of the MDP, we may obtain i.i.d. samples of the next state $x' \sim P(\cdot|x, a)$.
-We show that sampling may indeed be used in both cases to devise suitable estimators for the gradients.
+We show that sampling may indeed be used in both cases to devise suitable gradient estimators.

-To finally solve the SRP and DRP problems, a gradient estimate may be plugged into a standard stochastic gradient descent (SGD) algorithm for learning a locally optimal solution to (4) and (5).
-From the structure of the dynamic risk in Eq.
-3, one may think that a gradient estimator for $\rho(Z)$ may help us to estimate the gradient $\nabla{\theta}\rho{\infty}(\mathcal{M})$.
-Indeed, we follow this idea and begin with estimating the gradient in the static risk case.
+Finally, to solve the SRP and DRP problems, a gradient estimate may be plugged into a standard stochastic gradient descent (SGD) algorithm to learn a locally optimal solution to (4) and (5).
+From the structure of the dynamic risk in (3), one may think that a gradient estimator for $\rho(Z)$ may help us to estimate the gradient $\nabla{\theta}\rho{\infty}(\mathcal{M})$.
+We follow this idea and begin with estimating the gradient in the case of static risk.